 Override: Whether Western Arabic numerals are used

 A box around the locale, like ar-001, indicates the current viewing locale.
 A strike through the locale, like

 The fall-through hierarchy is defined by selecting a Next locale for a locale as its fall-through in the Locale page.
 Any locale without a Next falls-through to the master locale.
 The hierarchy helps make logical locale fall-through paths.
 For example, where a language has multiple scripts, having the less popular ones fall-through to the most popular allows articles that haven't been translated into the less popular scripts to show the most popular script version rather than the master locale which might be a different language.

 This section covers jumps to the administrative pages of Smallsite Design, along with a password change facility.

 |1||Users …||Direct jumps to the pages of the same name.
 Writers will only see Users|

-|2||Log out||Immediately log out, but without the normal 20 minute timeout that would prevent another manager from immediately taking over as master manager.
+|2||Log out||Immediately log out, but without the normal 30 minute timeout that would prevent another manager from immediately taking over as master manager.
 Only shown for the master manager|

 |3||Password||Expand to change password.
 Not shown for guests|

 |1||Prompt||Word or phrase to remind the user of their password|